VFOXITChick/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 ### Step 1: Create European App Service

-1. From the Azure Management portal: <http://portal.azure.com>, using a new tab or instance, click on **+New**, then **Web + Mobile**, and then click on **Web App**.
+1. From the Azure Management portal: <http://portal.azure.com>, using a new tab or instance, click on **+ Create a resource**, then **Web**, and then click on **Web App**.

-    ![New is selected in the Azure Portal left pane.
-In the New blade, under Azure Marketplace, Web + Mobile is selected, and under Featured, the Web App quickstart tutorial is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image75.png "Azure Portal")
+    ![Create a resource is selected in the Azure Portal left pane.
+In the Create a resource blade, under Azure Marketplace, Web is selected, and under Featured, the Web App option is
+    selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image75.png "Azure Portal")

 2. On the **Web App** blade, enter the following values: